Multiracial Americans: Native American lineage and admixture in White and European-Americans

 Most marriages between Europeans and Native Americans were between European men and Native American women.
 The social identity of the children was strongly determined by the tribe's kinship system.
 This determined how easy it would be for the child assimilated into the tribe.
 Among the matrilineal tribes of the Southeast, such as the Creek and Cherokee, the mixed race children generally were accepted as and identified as Indian, as they gained their social status from their mother's clans and tribes and often grew up with their mothers and their male relatives.
 By contrast, among the patrilineal Omaha, for example, the child of a white man and Omaha woman was considered "white"; such mixed-race children and their mothers would be protected, but the children could formally belong to the tribe as members only if adopted by a man.

-In those years, a Native American man had to get consent of the European parents in order to marry a white woman.
+In those years, a Native American man had to get consent of the European parents to marry a white woman.
 When such marriages were approved, it was with the stipulation that "he can prove to support her as a white woman in a good home".

 In the early twentieth century in the West, "intermarried whites" were listed in a separate category on the Dawes Rolls, when members of tribes were listed and identified for allocation of lands to individual heads of households in the break-up of tribal communal lands in Indian Territory.
 This increased intermarriage as some white men married Native Americans to gain control of land.
 In the late 19th century, three European-American middle-class female teachers married Native American men they had met at Hampton Institute during the years when it ran its Indian program.
 In the late nineteenth century, Charles Eastman, a physician of Sioux and European ancestry who trained at Boston University, married Elaine Goodale, a European-American woman from New England.
 They met and worked together in Dakota Territory when she was Superintendent of Indian Education and he was a doctor for the reservations.
 His maternal grandfather was Seth Eastman, an artist and Army officer from New England, who had married a Sioux woman and had a daughter with her while stationed at Fort Snelling in Minnesota.